 Today we’ll be looking at some affordable and cheap studio monitors for those who are on a really tight budget but don’t want to use ordinary home stereo or computer speakers.
 These might not be the best studio monitor speakers but they do produce a good sound.

 Don’t expect any big bass sound on low budget studio speakers, they mostly have a good mid range and high frequency response.
-These are good for those who’re just starting out or can’t afford Pro studio monitors.
+They’re good if you’re just starting out or can’t afford professional studio monitors.

 One last thing I have to mention before we jump right into the reviews, is that these studio monitors will work well and sound really good in a small room.
 So if you have a big room then you’ll have to invest some more cash to get monitors that are suitable for the particular room.

 1. M-Audio AV42 | 20-Watt Compact Studio Monitor Speakers with 4-inch Woofer (Pair)

 The M-Audio AV42 is a good choice for those who are on a tight budget and better than using ordinary desktop speakers.
 The speakers come with a 4-inch polypropylene-coated woofers for a more tight and accurate bass.

 The silk dome tweeters have a clear and smooth high-end, the overall frequency response is well balanced.

 Just make sure that you avoid clipping when doing production, mixing, mastering, listening to music or watching movies.
 Or else you’ll burn the right speaker.

 The M-Audio AV42 are low budget speakers and don’t last long, so you’ll have to upgrade in the near future.